philoniare/fsnd/Skeleton Project Guess-a-Number/README.md

 #Full Stack Nanodegree Project Tic Tac Toe

+## Instructions for playing the game:
+- Install GAE for Python if it is not installed
+- Navigate to the project folder and start the app by running `dev_appserver .`
+- Open up `localhost:8080/_ah/api/explorer` to explore the endpoints
+- Create a new user, new game and start making moves

 ##Game Description:
+Tic Tac Toe is a simple game with played on a 3x3 board.
+Each game begins with an empty 3x3 and players take turns to place either 'x' or 'o' on each of the 9 fields.
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+The player who manages to place their signs either diagonally, horizontally or vertically wins the game.
+'Moves' are sent to the `make_move` endpoint which will reply with either: `board_state`, 'draw', 'you win', or 'you lose' (if the other player manages to fulfill the winning conditions).
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Tic Tac Toe games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.